 Payday alternative loans

-If you’re a member of a credit union, you may also consider a payday alternative loan (PAL).
-These loans are available to people who have been a member of a credit union for at least one month, and they typically allow for borrowing between $200 and $1,000 for between one and six months.
+If you’re a credit union member, you may also consider a payday alternative loan (PAL).
+These loans are available to people who have been credit union members for at least one month, and they typically allow for borrowing between $200 and $1,000 for between one and six months.